SHASHANK992/data-visualization-jhu-fall-20/README.md

   - Within each folder is another problem_set(#) folder that contains the assignments per module.
   - The final assignment can be seen as Yu-PS(#).pdf and the code is ps(#).R.

-- project: Contains the data, R code of the final project (PowerPoint presentation too large for GitHub).
+- project_(#): Contains the submitted projects for #'s 1-5

-  - The final project presentation can be viewed via [YouTube](https://www.youtube.com/watch?v=FWyuVph7NqM)
+- final_project: Contains submitted final project